matandanieli/matandanieli/README.md

 💻   Graduate with honors of the post-IDF "Combat Soldiers Hi-Tech Program" Full-stack course in Sela College.

-👨🏻‍🏫  Nowdays Teaching teenagers computer sience and C#. coordinator of all the classes in the center district of israel at the Cyber Education Center.
+👨🏻‍🏫  Nowdays Teaching teenagers computer science and C#. coordinator of all the classes in the center district of israel at the Cyber Education Center.

 🤔   Exploring and eager to learn new technologies and developing software.